-Now in its 30th year, the AGES Society is the premier gynaecological surgical association representing the majority of practising gynaecologists in Australia and New Zealand, with links to other societies throughout the Asia-Pacific region and international collaborations.
+The AGES Society is the premier gynaecological surgical association representing the majority of practising gynaecologists in Australia and New Zealand, with links to other societies throughout the Asia-Pacific region and international collaborations.

 The AGES Society Board welcomes you to interact with the board and membership and invites you to become involved in your surgical society.
 The many achievements of this Society have only been made possible by participation and collaboration and we look forward to many more years of success.